MoiBaldenegro/foodme-platzi/README.md

 ## Deployment

->[!NOTE] You can see the preview at https://retoplatzi.com
+>.[!NOTE].
+You can see the preview at https://retoplatzi.com
 >The application has been deployed on AWS EC2 with Nginx and has been configured for observability using New Relic.